kamerontanseli/kamerontanseli.github.io/src/posts/getting-over-fears.md

 date: '2020-05-04T20:58:02.000Z'
 hero_image: https://images.unsplash.com/photo-1534841645203-8843b9ac9737?ixlib=rb-1.2.1&q=80&fm=jpg&crop=entropy&cs=tinysrgb&w=2000&fit=max&ixid=eyJhcHBfaWQiOjExNzczfQ
 title: "Getting Over Fears"
+byline: "For the last week I've been acting as a sort of motivational speaker to my friends.
+Each one has been hampered with fears around their creative pursuits."
 ---

 For the last week I've been acting as a sort of motivational speaker to my friends.
 Each one has been hampered with fears around their creative pursuits.